 Jira Assistant allows you to control the behaviour of the extension by providing as many controllable configurations in settings module.
-As of now their are three major categorization of settings.
+As of now there are three major categorization of settings.
 They are User groups, Advanced settings and General settings.
 More detailed information is available below:

 All the reports you pull from Jira would be in some way related to the users who is using Jira.
 Hence everywhere you would need to provide user list as input to reports.
 Moreover most of the users would be generating various reports for same set of users.
 Hence it makes sense to pull out the user list configuration as a separate page and reuse same list across reports.
 Hence you can configure the user list once and everywhere you can make use of the same list.

 From any of the reports, if you make changes to the user list, it doesn't get saved permanently, hence, at times when you just wanted to pull reports for few set of uses, you can just remove other users and generate report.
 As the changes will not be saved, when you come back next time, still all the users will be available in the list for generating report.
 This is an alternate approach rather than providing checkbox for selection of users while generating report.

 General settings page contains multiple configuration options categorized under 5 different tabs.
 Following are some of the details about the configurations available.
 But we suggest you to have a look at the settings page for a complete list as each configuration contains the help text explaining you what the configuration is used for.

 - Display Date and Time format: Select your preferred date and time format to be displayed throughout the application.

 - Displayed hours: Select the hour range between 00:00 to 23:00 (24 hours format).
 This is useful to hide the remaining hours in calendar view.

 - Working hours: Select your working hours range between 00:00 to 23:00 (24 hours format).
 This is mainly useful in focusing on the calendar as working hours will be highlighted in calendar.

 - Working days: Select the days in week you would be working.
 This is defaulted from Monday to Friday